Debugging

 Classic .csproj

-Example of filling out the fields on the Debug tab for a project in the old format:
+An example of filling in the fields on the Debug tab for a project in the old format:

 - Start Action: Start external program: